pellepelster/learn.pelle.io/hugo/content/10_basic/30_deployment/instance.md

 {{< / highlight >}}
 <!-- /snippet:deploy_aws_instance_systemd -->

-The last step now is to install java on the machine, create a user to run the application and install and enable the systemd unit.
-To keep everything neat and tidy we move everything related to the application in a seperate folder that is owned by the same user that is also used to run the application.
-As a last step we enable the newly created systemd unit so that it started on every system boot and finally start the aplication right away.
+The last step now is to install Java on the machine, create a user to run the application and install and enable the systemd unit.
+To keep everything neat and tidy we move everything related to the application in a separate folder that is owned by the same user that is also used to run the application.
+As a last step we enable the newly created systemd unit so that it started on every system boot and finally start the application right away.

 <!-- snippet:deploy_aws_instance_install -->
 {{% github href="10_basic/30_deployment/deploy/todo.tf#L84-L100" %}}todo.tf{{% /github %}}